UCBerkeleySETI/breakthrough/GBT/README.md

 ### How to perform energy detection

 As noted above, code exists to select signals above some threshold in both 1D and 2D datasets.
 There's not yet a nicely packaged energy detection algorithm though.
 What we would like to be able to do is to the equivalent of drawing boxes around signals as shown in the image below, and then extracting those signals as small "postage stamp" images or data arrays for further analysis.
-If you have smart ideas about how to do this more effectively, we'd love to see them.
+Part of the difficulty here is that the signals occupy a wide range of scales in frequency and time space - recall that the fine resolution filterbank files contain hundreds of millions or even billions of fine frequency channels, and signals could be just a few channels wide, or many thousands of channels or more.
+If you have smart ideas about how to extract signals more effectively (ignoring channels that just contain Gaussian noise or at least no signal above some threshold at any spatial scale), we'd love to see a demo using our data.

 ![On / off waterfall plots with signals marked](images/onoffboxes.png)